clux/facemaulers/pcs/goatweaver.md

 talons, 2, fangs 3, back rows of teeth - back of forearm horns and teeth on face guard (moveable)

+NB: certain dragons will see his armor as obscene..

 ## Future Weavers
 The very friendly Hugweaver